ezy/seedpress-cms/README.md

 Then run `yarn reset` and your db will create from scratch and seed data under the db name `seedpress_dev`.

+Running `yarn dev` will start your dev server where needed.

 ### Testing

 You'll need to setup the test server using `yarn resettest`.
 To trigger the mocha/chai tests enter: